 IC Potash Corp.
 (TSX:ICP,OTCQX:ICPTF) provided an update on the advancement of its Ochoa Sulphate of Potash Project in Lea County, New Mexico.
-The Feasibility Study is scheduled to be completed in September 2013.

 As quoted in the press release: